yongquant/estate-chat-app/README.md

 ---

 **Disclaimer**: This application provides educational information about real estate matters only.
 It does not constitute legal advice.
 Always consult with qualified real estate attorneys for specific legal matters.

+- [ ] Ensure LLM can ingest and interact with uploaded documents
+- [ ] For uploaded documents, convert to text (to ensure compatibility with Supabase)
+- [ ] Pass conversation history as context for the model
+- [ ] Ensure convo history uploaded to Supabase (conversation history points to )